This is a record of current work and work in progress:

 My blog contains a deeper dive into different things I'm working on if you're interested.

 Should you be interested in purchasing the work, you can email me for more information.
-If we come to an agreement, I'll transfer the work to the gallery page if it isn't already there, where you can pay directly to this WIX safe website through your paypal or credit card and have the art sent to you immediately.
+You can also buy directly through this WIX safe website using your paypal or credit card and have the art sent to you immediately.

 I was inspired by his process.
 He is very methodical, which was a big thinking point for me , as I am not.
 But maybe I can be.